- Labor and delivery definitions and facts

-- Every woman's experience is unique and below are typical guidelines that will help you understand what to expect.
+Every woman's experience is unique.
+Below are typical guidelines that will help you understand what to expect during labor and delivery.

-- Normal labor can begin three weeks prior to the due date or up to 2 weeks afterwards.
+- Normal labor can begin three weeks prior to the anticipated due date up until two weeks afterwards.

 - There is no way to precisely predict when labor will begin.